axboe/fio/HOWTO.rst

 		finally the number of major and minor page faults.
 The CPU utilization numbers are averages for the jobs in that reporting group, while the context and fault counters are summed.
+**cpu/op**
+                Average CPU time per operation.
+The CPU time includes user and system CPU times for this thread.
+All operations in this thread are included: read, write, and trims.
+The unit of the metric is the CPU time in microseconds per operation (usec/op).

 **IO depths**
 		The distribution of I/O depths over the job lifetime.
 The numbers are